compmeist/simple_js_cache/README.md

 simple persistent cache for application data, using JS promises

 ##  Features
+-  can use integer keys
--  lightweight
+-  lightweight ( no time or object age tracking )
 -  dual layer ( global Map object and localStorage )
 -  generally non-blocking
--  can handle integer keys

 ## Caveats
--  Assumes localStorage capability in browser
+-  Assumes localStorage capability in browser  ( and assumes ES6 )
 -  Async operation:  may mutate the item (by set or update) before reading (get) is accomplished
 -  Does not check for duplicates, if you try to use objects as keys (since the objects may have different memory instances)
 -  Should return empty object if doesn't exist in cache (so instead of checking for null, check object length)